ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

    graphics_mem002_v
    graphics_mem003_v

-The XML will look like this
+The XML will look like this:

 .. code-block:: xml